Reader Cathy poses this question:

 To answer the reader’s question, at the helm is the “proper” version, but the wide use of under the helm may signal a new incarnation of a dead metaphor.
 Helm may be taking on the new definition of “leadership.”

-6 Responses to “O Captain, My Captain!”
+6 thoughts on “O Captain, My Captain!”

 Another “helm” is an alternate word for helmet, that is, protective head gear.
 But “under the helmet” would be similar to under the cap, under the hat, under the toupee – the ideas, the intelligence, or the experience within the head of the wearer of the helm(et).
 Which would still not be a correct application to someone under the guidance of the coach.